fogol/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

     "-proxySDPort" proxy service discovery port number
     "-ph" channel proxy host name
     "-pp" channel proxy port number

+wlconsumer-SlPost-001:  Alters WLConsumer to adds support of posting on the Symbol List domain.
+    Command Line Arguments:
+    "-slpost" specifies that the application should attempt to post messages for specified Symbol List name on the login stream (i.e., off-stream)

+    Example: ./gradlew Eta:Applications:Examples:runWatchlistConsumer --args="-sl _ETA_ITEM_LIST -slpost _ETA_ITEM_LIST -x"

 etajconsperf-Rto-001
     Performance tool with ability to connect to RTO.
 Requests one item by default; this item is the 1st one in the list specified in 350k.xml